 Backup of data is typically done in a separate physical location that may be harder to access than your regular storage space (though not necessarily).
 Backups are snapshots of the information in your files at a given point in time.
 Usually only one version of the backup is kept, not multiple versions.

 The Time Machine software on a Mac is a good example of a backup system.
 It captures exactly what your files contained at a given point in time.
 Older versions are purged as newer versions are created.

 Some systems, like AFS, have both storage and backup functionalities.
 Check out our list of backup solutions for more options.

 Many researchers on our campus work with patient health or other personal information.
 These types of data are classified into different categories, each requiring its own level of security.
-Check out our page on working with sensitive data, which includes more on data classifications, storing and backing up sensitive data, and services available to help you when working with sensitive data.
+Check out our page on sensitive data, which includes more information on data classifications and on storing and backing up sensitive data.

 Keep in mind that backing up your data is not the same as, nor is it a replacement for, long-term preservation.
 See our page on data preservation, including information about the Stanford Digital Repository for more information about preserving your data for the long-term.